 Some of the issues and difficulties around the public perceptions of autism

 Autism is a condition that shows up in around 1-2% of the population.
 Even though this is low as a percentage, it represents significant numbers within the total population of a place like the UK.
 This figure is derived from recorded identifications based on closely observed behaviours.
 There may be a number of people not identified which would take the number up a bit but, relatively, it is still not very prevalent.

 There is (as yet) no simple laboratory test for autism.
 However, the observation of different levels of proteins in autistic people has led to a suggestion that a simple blood test might one day be developed.
 At the moment, autism is identified through close observation by a person (often a doctor) with a good experience of autism, in conjunction with others such as speech and language therapist, neurologist, special education teacher.

 Nor is there any simple ‘cure’.
-Autism is seen as a lifelong condition, those identified as having autism spectrum disorder having those characteristics for the rest of their life.
+Autism is seen as a lifelong feature of the person.
 The basis for this gets firmly put in place during the first few months/years of life in ways that make it resistant to any subsequent reshapings of neural networks.
 At the same time, the brain has an ongoing plasticity and a capacity for change so that some of the associated behaviours can be modified, as well as becoming more manageable through support and self-management.
 It may be that some traits that might have developed more strongly may be able to be left relatively dormant (but not eliminated) by careful control of environmental triggers.